licaakwarteng/angelica/index.md

 3. ### Balancing Sheets: Reconciling Accounts
-   This is a BI report for reporting on some financial data provided for analysis.
-This helps the team have a visual representation of their financial statements requested at the Executive meeting.
+   Resolving financial discrepancies can be easy when presented in visual form.
+This helps both the Finance and Executive teams have a visual representation of their financial statements.

-   Tools used were Microsoft Excel and Power BI.
+   Tools used: Microsoft Excel and Power BI.

    The report is in two parts: summary and dashboard with easy navigation.